 While there is relatively abundant data from case series on the short and intermediate-term risks associated with radical prostatectomy, there are very limited data available with which to compare these potential harms across the different surgical approaches.
 The single published RCT of open vs. laparoscopic prostatectomy (Guazzoni, 2006) examined peri-operative complications alone, and did not assess the rate of short- or long-term incontinence or ED.
 Much of the comparison of harms between these treatment options must therefore be made indirectly across populations that differ in demographic and clinical characteristics, study timeframe, measurement of outcome, and other characteristics as noted previously.
-Pooled data on all potential harms by surgical approach is presented for informational purposes in Table A on the following page.
+Not surprisingly, these study differences give rise to a range of estimates that vary widely, regardless of surgical approach.
+Two examples of the variability in these estimates as well as the degree of overlap between surgical approaches can be found on the following page for long-term erectile dysfunction and incontinence respectively.
+Pooled data on all potential harms by surgical approach is nevertheless presented for informational purposes alone in on page 75.

-It should be noted that, while the possibility exists that disease-related symptoms (chiefly, obstructive urinary symptoms and erectile dysfunction) may worsen during active surveillance, the progression of these symptoms has not been studied among patients in modern active surveillance cohorts.
+It should be noted that, while the possibility exists that disease-related symptoms (chiefly, obstructive urinary symptoms and erectile dysfunction) may worsen during active surveillance, the progression of these symptoms has only been studied in the Toronto cohort, where findings suggested a rate of symptomatic progression of approximately 3% at a median of 3.75 years of follow-up (Choo, 2004).
 In addition, while limited data on symptom progression are available from watchful waiting studies, information is not comparable due to the older age and advanced cancer characteristics of these cohorts.
-As such, symptom progression was not evaluated for active surveillance, and evaluation of "harms" was limited to anxiety alone.
+As such, symptom progression was not evaluated systematically for active surveillance, and evaluation of "harms" was limited to complications related to initial and repeat biopsy as well as the effects of patient anxiety.